atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/accessing-data.md

 ## Summary

 * Access to a database needs to be provided to you by someone on the data or IT team
-* Asking a question of a company’s data is similar to googling a question but requires you to ask it in a very particular way
+* Asking a question of a company's data is similar to googling a question but requires you to ask it in a very particular way
 * Writing out the table you wish you had is an easy way to help you write the query you want
 * Finding which tables the data you need is in can be challenging but using SELECT * and LIMIT you can quickly explore tables in a schema